-Both are new this year, and the two cars are among our highest-rated crossover SUVs.
+Both were new for the 2016 model year, and the two cars are among our highest-rated crossover SUVs.
 Which one is right for you?

 Either vehicle will provide comfortable accommodation for up to seven people, though the Pilot feels more spacious inside and has more family-friendly touches.
 The Volvo is higher on the luxury scale, despite an exterior design that's quiet and evolutionary for the sensible Swedish brand.
-Either one is a good purchase, but the Honda represents better value for money, and it wins on that basis.
+Either one is a good purchase, but the Honda represents better value for money, and it won our 2016 comparison on that basis.

 The new and more rounded shape of the Pilot moves away from the previous model's truck-like lines.
 The profile is elegant, with a nice proportion of glass to metal, and the lower front end and horizontal grille play nicely off each other.